DNSU Slams Compulsory, Inflated Sale of Books and Uniforms by Schools in Dimapur

 ALSO READ: MLA P. Longon Inaugurates Helipad at Noklak Under ICONIC Project

-Reaffirming its commitment to safeguarding student welfare, the DNSU said its office remains open to receive grievances, suggestions, and complaints related to education.
-Parents and the public have been encouraged to reach out to the union’s Education Secretary for prompt redressal of concerns.
+Reaffirming its commitment to protecting student interests and ensuring access to affordable education, the DNSU stated that its office remains open to receiving grievances, suggestions and complaints related to educational issues.
+The union encouraged parents and members of the public to contact its Education Secretary for assistance and prompt redressal of concerns.

 Previous Post Next Post